percebus/azure-secure-networking-for-devs/docs/tutorial/03/storage_explorer.md

 #### Your Laptop (Optional)

-You could also install it in your laptop, so you can ensure that is not publicly accessible.
+The excercise opens up the Storage Account, and then closes it, so you can ensure that is not publicly accessible.

 But you can skip this step.